 Incubators are about exploring a problem and helping the corporate culture get used to the idea of innovation.

-For example, we’ve been working with Julius Baer to better understand web3 via a corporate incubator program.
-This program allows Julius Baer to get access to successful startups that have already developed use cases in relevant fields such as automated digital advice, retirement planning and alternative platforms.
-It also offers startups exposure to the Julius Baer network and allows them to build relationships with people they could never have access to otherwise.
+For example, we worked with Julius Baer to better understand web3 via a corporate incubator program.
+This program allowed Julius Baer to get access to successful startups that had already developed use cases in relevant fields such as automated digital advice, retirement planning and alternative platforms.
+It also offered startups exposure to the Julius Baer network and allowed them to build relationships with people they could never have access to otherwise.

 Corporate accelerator programs: designed to solve a specific problem